sailfish-spotify/hutspot/README.md

 See the wiki page on [Operating](https://github.com/sailfish-spotify/hutspot/wiki/Operating)

 ### Donations
-Soddy but I do not accept any donations.
+Sorry but I do not accept any donations.
 I really appreciate the gesture but it is a hobby that I am able to do because others are investing their time as well.

 If someone wants to show appreciation for my work by a donation then I suggest to help support openrepos.net.